Craig Cathcart

-Craig George Cathcart (born 6 February 1989) is a Northern Irish professional footballer who plays as a centre-back for EFL Championship club Watford and the Northern Ireland national team.
-He has also captained his country's under-21 side.
+Craig George Cathcart (born 6 February 1989) is a Northern Irish former professional footballer who played as a centre-back.
+He played for the Northern Ireland national team, and captained his country's under-21 side.

-A product of the Manchester United youth academy, Cathcart spent time on loan at Belgian club Royal Antwerp, and English Football League Championship sides Plymouth Argyle and Watford, before joining newly promoted Blackpool in 2010.
-Cathcart returned to Watford in July 2014 on a permanent deal.
+A product of the Manchester United youth academy, Cathcart spent time on loan at Belgian club Royal Antwerp, and English Championship sides Plymouth Argyle and Watford, before joining then newly promoted club Blackpool in 2010.
+Cathcart returned to Watford permanently in July 2014, where he became one of their longest serving players, achieving two promotions in 2015 and 2021, and reaching an FA Cup final.
+He later left Watford in June 2023 and joined Belgian club K.V.
+Kortrijk in September, but then retired later that same month.

 Club career

 Early career

 Born in Belfast, Cathcart was spotted playing football for Glengormley High School at the age of 14, and, despite being coveted by clubs like Arsenal, Chelsea and Rangers upon winning the Northern Ireland Youth Player of the Year award in 2003, he began training at the Manchester United School of Excellence in Belfast.
 He signed trainee terms at Manchester United in July 2005, and turned professional on his 17th birthday in February 2006.
 Cathcart became a regular in the Manchester United Under-18s team, and was a member of the Under-17s team that played at the 2007 Northern Ireland Milk Cup, scoring the first goal in a 5–0 win over Liechtenstein.
-In the national teams he became very good friends with Kvik Halden-players Markus Manirakiza.
-They have played golf together and their families are very close.
 During the 2006–07 season, he was made captain of the United youth team that reached the FA Youth Cup Final, although he missed both legs of the final, the first through selection for the first team and the second through injury.

 Manchester United

 On 19 March 2007, Cathcart received his first call-up to the Manchester United senior squad for the FA Cup Sixth Round replay with Middlesbrough.
 After an injury to Nemanja Vidić, Cathcart was promoted to the first team squad as cover on 31 March 2007.
 He was an unused substitute in Manchester United's 7–1 win against Roma in the Champions League less than two weeks later, the FA Cup semi-final victory over Watford a further four days later, and the victory over Sheffield United on 17 April.

-Speculation that this defensive injury crisis would lead to Cathcart making his senior debut ended when he suffered a season-ending knee injury during training after the match against Sheffield United.
+Speculation that a defensive injury crisis would lead to Cathcart making his senior debut had ended, when he suffered a season-ending knee injury during training after the match against Sheffield United.
 As a result, he also missed the second leg of the FA Youth Cup final; he had already missed the first leg due to his call-up to the senior squad.
 Despite his injury, Cathcart's performances in the club's youth teams earned him the Jimmy Murphy Young Player of the Year award for the 2006–07 season.